hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “When someone says that twice in less than a minute, you start to wonder if they really mean it.”

 While he was talking, Kurt swiped through his phone and opened up the Quantus employee app.
 After the fingerprint ID check, he’s presented with his employee control panel.
 Sitting behind the Security tab was the Panic Button: a comically large red circle on his screen.
 Quantus played in global waters, and in preference to consistency — to keep botched deals that lead to violence as in-house secrets — the company trusted private security over local police.
 The company muscle was for internal use only.
 Quantus board members justified their existence by emphasizing the scores of bogeymen that could retaliate beyond digital means.
 Piss off the wrong ransomware gang and there could be actual, physical heat on them.
 The company’s private security force dealt in a real form of combat aggression that the IT guys like Kurt implied with their props and outfits.
-It was staffed with military vets who vacillated between private security firms and federal “signature reduction” contract jobs for three letter agencies.
+It was staffed with military vets who flitted between private security firms and federal “signature reduction” contract jobs for three letter agencies.
 Once a platform service got large enough, their clandestine operations tended to be filled with those types: elite pockets of soldiers maneuvering around the edges of corporate bureaucracy to tamp down on any trouble.

 Over the past three years that he’d worked the job, Kurt hadn’t ever needed to press that Panic Button.
 But this voice, this speeding car, this altered route — it lit his brain with worst case scenarios.
 If there was ever a time to ask for company backup, this was it.
 The speaker came alive right as Kurt’s thumb hovered above his phone screen.

 “We’d like it if you didn’t do anything too drastic, Mr. Leonard.
 There’s no need to call for help.”

 So they could see him.
-Kurt froze, gazing about the car’s interior searching for the dark scale of a camera lens.
+Kurt froze, gazing about the car’s interior, searching for the dark scale of a camera lens.

 “You haven’t even told me who you are.”